-The Board of Trustees will apply the provisions of the STPCD in relation to part-time teachers' pay and working time.
+The governing body will apply the provisions of the STPCD in relation to part-time teachers' pay and working time.

-Short notice/Supply Teachers
+Short Notice/Supply Teachers

 Teachers who work on a day-to-day or other short notice basis must be paid in accordance with the provisions of the STPCD on a daily basis calculated on the assumption that that a full working year consists of 195 days, periods of employment for less than a day being calculated pro rata.